Echinogurges tuberculatus

-Echinogurges tuberculatus is a species of sea snail, a marine gastropod mollusk in the family Eucyclidae.
+Echinogurges tuberculatus is a species of sea snail, a marine gastropod mollusk in the family Calliotropidae.

 Description

-The shell grows to a height of 4.6 mm.
+Described by J.F.
+Quinn Jr. in 1991, this marine gastropod is characterised by a shell that reaches a height of approximately 4.6 mm.

 Distribution

 This species occurs in the Caribbean Sea off Cuba and Yucatan; in the Atlantic Ocean off Georgia, the Bahamas and the Florida Strait.